abiradar-enine/python-jobs/README.md

   	<br>Maker Model.
       	<br>1. name : String field
       	<br>2. number_of_cars : Int field
-10. Add a simple function based view in the new app, to return “My First Function !@#”.
+9. Add a simple function based view in the new app, to return “My First Function !@#”.
-11. Create a route for the above step (‘cars/test/’) which displays the  info returned from the function.
+10. Create a route for the above step (‘cars/test/’) which displays the  info returned from the function.
-12. Create dummy data for the Car Model with about 100 unique rows.
+11. Create dummy data for the Car Model with about 100 unique rows.
-13. Create a view to display the list of Cars on the “cars/list/” route of your app.
+12. Create a view to display the list of Cars on the “cars/list/” route of your app.
-14. Using Curl, get the result of the above api, paste the curl request and the output to a curl_output.txt file.
+13. Using Curl, get the result of the above api, paste the curl request and the output to a curl_output.txt file.
 Under the test_data folder (Create if not present) place the curl_output.txt file under it.
-15. In the  “cars/list/” route, only display the cars with launch date in future and Car names that start with ‘F’.
+14. In the  “cars/list/” route, only display the cars with launch date in future and Car names that start with ‘F’.
-16. Pass a suffix_string parameter to  “cars/list/” route and it must be appended to every car name that is listed.
+15. Pass a suffix_string parameter to  “cars/list/” route and it must be appended to every car name that is listed.
-17. On the  “cars/list/” route make every alternate line blue.
+16. On the  “cars/list/” route make every alternate line blue.
 And center the Heading.
 <br><img src="https://github.com/abiradar-enine/python-jobs/blob/dev_ab/common/logo/p1.png?raw=True" alt="Contact 1E9" height=200 widht=200>

-18. Create a basic form to accept fields for the Maker Model and update the database with the input data.
+17. Create a basic form to accept fields for the Maker Model and update the database with the input data.
-19. Edit the form to be displayed in the following style, edit the labels and fields as per your Maker Model
+18. Edit the form to be displayed in the following style, edit the labels and fields as per your Maker Model
 <br><img src="https://github.com/abiradar-enine/python-jobs/blob/dev_ab/common/logo/p2.png?raw=True" alt="Contact 1E9" height=200 widht=200>

-20. Redirect the page to google.com after the form is submitted.
+19. Redirect the page to google.com after the form is submitted.
-21. Add an updated_at field to the maker model which has the latest time that the instance was created or updated.
+20. Add an updated_at field to the maker model which has the latest time that the instance was created or updated.
-22. Using the django shell perform basic crud operations on any one of the models.
+21. Using the django shell perform basic crud operations on any one of the models.
+22. Implement basic authentication in the app and make sure only authenticated users access the HomePage of the project.
 23. Add a Car and Maker Object to the respective models from the django admin panel.

 24. On the django admin panel implement the following.